nics-tw/petsard/doc_site/content/docs/developer-guide/test-coverage.md

 - `test_convert_full_expt_tuple_to_name`: Tests experiment tuple to name conversion
 - `test_convert_full_expt_name_to_tuple`: Tests experiment name to tuple conversion
 - `test_convert_eval_expt_name_to_tuple`: Tests evaluation experiment name parsing

+> **Functional Design Architecture**: Reporter has been completely refactored to use a functional "throw out and throw back in" design pattern for memory optimization.
+The `create()` method processes data but doesn't store it in instance variables (`self.result`, `self._processed_data`), while `report()` receives the processed data and generates output files.
+This stateless approach significantly reduces memory consumption while maintaining full backward compatibility.

+> **Multi-Granularity Support**: Reporter now supports both single granularity (`str`) and multi-granularity (`list[str]`) configurations, allowing users to process multiple granularities in a single operation.
+New granularity types 'details' and 'tree' have been added alongside the traditional 'global', 'columnwise', and 'pairwise' options.

 ## System Components